openenclave/openenclave/tests/libcxxthrd/README.md

 Since threads cannot be created or destroyed inside an enclave, the test implements hooks for pthread_create, pthread_join and pthread_detach using the register_hooks interface provided in the core for test use.
-Hence, there is additional timing or delay introduced in the multi-threaded test environment while transitioning to the host in these hooks.
+Hence, there is additional timing or delay introduced in the multi-threaded test environment while transitioning to the host using these hooks.